-Looking for an amazing kids’ book to read with children of ALL ages that touches on compassion, kind words, giving, empathy and gratitude?
+Looking for an amazing children’s book about empathy, one that touches on compassion, kind words, giving and gratitude?
 We’ve got just the book for you — it is all those things rolled into one incredible story!!

 So totally in love with this one, you guys.
 What is Given From the Heart is simply PHENOMENAL.
-It is powerful and beautiful and the most tender and perfect ode to kindness - one of the best kids’ books I’ve read in a long time.
+It is powerful and beautiful and the most tender and perfect ode to kindness - one of the best kids’ books I’ve read in a long time, especially if you are looking for fabulous children’s books about empathy.
 If you’ve followed me for a while, you know I love to showcase what I call “books for better” (#booksforbetter) here on Happily Ever Elephants.
 Well, What is Given from the Heart, the fabulous new book by the late Patricia C. McKissack and illustrated by April Harrison, is the epitome of this phrase.
 This is one of McKissack’s last books -- and it’s such a perfect one to highlight.
 It is an absolute must for everyone - I’d say kindergarten or first grade on up.
 It would make an incredible read aloud for upper elementary, middle school and high school aged children.
 Why?
 Check it out!